e-mon/corenlp-python/README.md

 This is a fork of Dustin Smith's [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python), a Python interface to [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either use as python package, or run as a JSON-RPC server.

 ## Updates from the original wrapper
-   * Update to Stanford CoreNLP v3.3.0
+   * Update to Stanford CoreNLP v3.x.x
    * Fix many bugs & improve performance
    * Using jsonrpclib for stability and performance
    * Can edit constants as an argument such as Stanford Core NLP directory
    * Adjust parameters not to timeout in high load
-   * Batch parser for long text added by Johannes Castner [stanford-corenlp-python](https://github.com/jac2130/stanford-corenlp-python)
+   * Batch parser for long text
    * Packaging
+   * Python 3 compatibility (thanks to Valentin Lorentz)

 ## Requirements
    * [pexpect](http://www.noah.org/wiki/pexpect)